alecgerona/alecgerona.io/content/posts/my-first-website/index.md

 this is the main push of CSS frameworks in general like Bootstrap or Foundation.
 Just use their components masquerading as classes and you're off.
 But in my experience with Tailwind, it actually works both ways.
 Sure, you don't need to write CSS.
 Sure, it's practically inline styles.
-Sure, it may look "ugly" looking at it from the first time.
+Sure, it may look "ugly" looking at it the first time.

 **But it actually teaches you how CSS inherently work**.
 By combining the various utility classes you begin to understand why certain CSS styles work the way they do.
 Perennial questions such as